 To find the Upper School building, enter through the main gate on the south side of East 81st Street, between Yale and Sheridan.
 A directional sign will be on your right.
 The Upper School is color-coded YELLOW.
 Watch for directional signs in yellow.
 You will follow the road all the way to the first stop sign.
 Take a left at the stop sign.
 The Upper School building will be on your right.
 Take the first left into the parking lot.
 Visitor parking is on your right.
 Walk back toward the Upper School and look for the single glass-door entrance with a sign to its left that reads, “Upper School / Visitor Entrance / Administrative Offices / Admissions.”
 Enter through this door and register with the receptionist at the front desk.
 Please have a valid driver’s license with you for registration purposes.
 Someone from College Counseling will meet you and show you to our offices.Please note: Holland Hall is a completely smoke-free, nicotine-free campus.

-Holland Hall Deans’ and Directors’ Event, sponsored by the College Counseling office, and the first program of its kind in Oklahoma, has a wonderful and rich history.
+Holland Hall Deans’ and Directors’ Event, now called College Forum, is sponsored by the College Counseling office.
+It is the first program of its kind in Oklahoma and has a wonderful and rich history.
 Dating back to 1985, this event hosts top college admission professionals from across the United States.

 These experts in their field will discuss overall current trends in college admission, talk a bit about their own institutions, and answer any questions you might have.

-Plan to join us Monday evening, March 27, 2023, at 6:00 p.m. for our 37th Annual Deans' Event in the Walter Arts Center Holliman Gallery on the Holland Hall campus.
-This event is free and open to the public.
+Plan to join us Monday evening, March 27, 2023, at 6:00 p.m. for our 37th Annual College Forum in the Walter Arts Center Holliman Gallery on the Holland Hall campus.

 Colorado State University, Heather Daniels